 Project Project icons in repository editor

-Icon Description
+lcon Description

 Project is closed.

 It is available only in Design repository and must be opened to copy it to user's workspace.

-= Project is opened for viewing.
+12 Project is opened for viewing.

 It is copied to user's workspace and can be modified.

-₩ Project is edited by the current user.
+Project is edited by the current user.

 It is copied to user's workspace and is modified.
 Other users cannot edit the project.
 To save changes, the project must be saved.

-Project icons in repository editor Icon Description Project is closed by the current user but edited by another user (Closed - Locked).
-Current user cannot edit the project. - Project is opened for viewing by the current user but edited by another user (No changes - Locked).
-Current user cannot edit the project but can browse the project in Rules Editor.
-Project exists only in user's workspace but not in Design repository (Local).
-Other users do not see this project.
-User can delete the project or import it into Design repository as described in the Creating Projects in Design Repository .
-36 Project is marked for deletion.
-In OpenL Tablets WebStudio, deletion of a project takes place in the following phases: Phase Description Deleting a project Project is removed from user's workspace and marked for deletion.
+Project icons in repository editor ons in repository editor lcon Description 1 Project is closed by the Current user cannot ed current user but edited by another user (Closed - Locked). it the project.
+6 Project is opened for viewing by the current user but edited by another user (No changes - Locked).
+Current user cannot edit the project but can browse the project in Rules Editor. ت Other users do not see in the Creating Projects Project is marked for de Phase Description Deleting a project Project is removed from user's workspace and marked for deletion.
 In this phase, the project can be restored using the undelete function.
 For information on deleting a project, see Deleting a Project .
 Erasing a project Deleted project is permanently removed from Design repository.
 After this phase, the project cannot be restored.
 For information on erasing a project, see Erasing a Project .